Call for Applications is now OPEN!

-As a member of the Working Group on Environment in 2022/2023, your main task will be to conduct research on your selected subtopic of environmental policy as well as to produce short papers.
+As a member of the Working Group on Public Health in 2022/2023, your main task will be to conduct research on your selected subtopic of public health or public policies, as well as to produce short papers.
 This platform will allow you to hold student workshops, participate in debates and interact with policy-makers.
-Becoming part of the EST Working Group on Environment also means entering a wide-ranging network of engaged students, as well as the acquisition of key professional skills in academic writing, analysis and project management.
+Becoming part of the EST Working Group on Public Health also means entering a wide-ranging network of engaged students, as well as the acquisition of key professional skills in academic writing, analysis and project management.
 As a student-run group, we coordinate online and put great emphasis on granting volunteers space for their primary responsibilities at university and work.
 You should expect to commit an average of 3-4 hours per week to this extra-curricular project, which will adapt to your own schedule.

 What’s EST looking for?

 To best support our Working Group and benefit most from the experience yourself, you should: